Back Pain · Program · Freedom

 ONE-TIME PAYMENT LIFETIME ACCESS NO SUBSCRIPTION

 Here's the whole page in one paragraph: your back pain probably isn't damage, scans usually agree.
-Years of sitting put your spine's support muscles to sleep, so your lower back does the work alone and screams about it.
-Stretching, massage and better chairs manage the symptom; they can't wake a dormant system.
+Years of sitting put your spine's support muscles to sleep, so your lower back works alone and screams about it.
+Stretching, massage and better chairs manage the symptom, not the cause.
 Progressive load can.

-Back Bulletproof™ is an 8-week method that wakes those muscles up and builds them back in a few minutes a day — no equipment for weeks 1–3, a gym required from week 4 — coached by video in the Playbook app. $67 once (first 50 members, then $97), ≈ $100 AUD, lifetime access, 14-day money-back guarantee.
+Back Bulletproof™ is an 8-week method that wakes those muscles up and builds them back in a few minutes a day (no equipment for weeks 1–3, a gym required from week 4), coached by video in my app. $67 once (first 50 members, then $97), ≈ $100 AUD, lifetime access, 14-day money-back guarantee.

 Wake My Back Up →